midzer/beerbase/content/breweries/high-falls-brewing/dundee-india-pale-ale.md

 ---
 It takes a bit of seasoning to understand that bitter can be a good thing.

-When youâ€™re a child, you want everything to be sweet.
-When youâ€™re a teenager, you want everything to be sweeeeet.
+When you’re a child, you want everything to be sweet.
+When you’re a teenager, you want everything to be sweeeeet.
 But when you get a bit wiser and acquire some taste, you realize that bitter is an excellent alternative.
-Itâ€™s a sign of complexity.
-Itâ€™s a sign of maturity.
-Itâ€™s a sign of the times.
+It’s a sign of complexity.
+It’s a sign of maturity.
+It’s a sign of the times.
 Face it, modern life demands a little bitterness every once in a while.

 When you are in the mood for something bitter, Dundee IPA is hop bitterness at its finest.
-As the youngsters would say, thatâ€™s sweet.
+As the youngsters would say, that’s sweet.

 An aggressively hopped IPA brewed with Amarillo and Simcoe hops.
 Blended Crystal malts balance the flavors with a distinctive spicy aroma and a long, crisp finish.